manolosolalinde/matchmaking/readme.md

 # MatchMaking

-A simple flask application to balance team players for a match.
+A simple flask application to balance team players for videogames.

 [Live Demo](https://matchmaking-u2rlwnoy2a-uc.a.run.app/)